denten-books/plain-text/0-chapter.md

 of engagement with the computational environment, one in which literature has plenty to say.

+### Boundaries

 Why do we call some software an "application"?
 Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"---the two nouns occupying places on the opposing sides of the idea--practice continuum.
-Software, in the newer phrase, takes the place of theory---software application being the practical implementation of code, a theoretical set of instructions.
+Software, in the newer phrase, takes the place of theory---the application being the practical implementation of code, a theoretical set of instructions.
 The application of what to what?
 A "text app" would surely take a human as its grammatical object (as in "the entity that is acted upon") [@allerton_generating_1978].
 Where can one locate the field of literary, textual application to human experience?
 And what is at stake in drawing the field's boundaries?

-### Boundaries

 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
 Between